thelowesttype/thelowesttype.github.io/content/publications/formation-control.md

     </video>
     <div class="vid-meta">
       <span class="vid-label">The Stress Test</span>
       <span class="vid-note">One of us grabbed a drone and sprinted around trying to break the formation.
-It adapted anyway till it could.</span>
+It adapted till it could.</span>
     </div>
   </div>